 - 1. In principle the Board of Examiners meets once a month. - 2.
 The Board of Examiners may delegate certain clearly defined duties. - 3.
 The Board of Examiners' official secretary is charged with looking after the day-to-day affairs of the Board of Examiners. - 4.
-The meetings are not public. - 5.
-In the event that a student submits an application or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the application or complaint and will temporarily absent him or herself from the meeting. - 6.
-A report will be drawn up regarding the matters discussed at meetings. - 7.
+The members of the Board of Examiners decide jointly which of them shall deputise for the chairman during his or her absence. - 5.
+The meetings are not public. - 6.
+In the event that a student submits an application or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the application or complaint and will temporarily absent him or herself from the meeting. - 7.
+A report will be drawn up regarding the matters discussed at meetings. - 8.
 Every year, the Board of Examiners compiles a report of its activities in the previous academic year and sends this report to the Dean.